Skip to Content

 Toilet Paper and Hand Sanitizer

 There are lots of toilets around Yellowstone National Park.
 Most parking lots and trailheads have one.
-However, they don’t always have a good supply of toilet paper and hand sanitizer.
+However, the toilets don’t always have a good supply of toilet paper and hand sanitizer.
 Keep some with you just in case.

 And if you really need to go and can’t make it to a toilet, go to the bathroom the Leave No Trace way: Dig a small hole 70 big steps away from trails, roads, campsites, and water.
 Then bury your waste, and pack out your toilet paper in a plastic bag.
 I carry a super lightweight titanium trowel for backcountry poo-mergencies.
 Hilariously, it’s called the Deuce of Spades.